ParvejMulani786/Kratin-Assignment/README.md

 **Features an functionalities**

 **Registration and Login**
 Features like Registration added.
-In-app user's Authentication and Authorization is validated with JSON Web Token (JWT) then only he/she can access the services.
+In-app user Authentication and Authorization is validated by JSON Web Token (JWT) , Only valid user can access the services.

 **Latest News**
 The app has feature that track the changes and updates of the medical industry.